Eskom September 2025 Load Shedding Schedule - Live Power Updates & Blackout Information

 Stay informed with the most recent Eskom announcements and load shedding developments:

 Load shedding implementation depends on several factors including generation capacity, demand levels, and unplanned outages.
 Eskom announces load shedding stages based on real-time grid conditions.
-Winter months like July typically see higher electricity demand, which may increase the likelihood of load shedding during peak hours.
+Months like September can have varying electricity demand, which may increase the likelihood of load shedding during peak hours.

 How do I find my area's specific load shedding schedule?